 To implement the 3-5-2 formation in training, focus on developing players' understanding of their roles and the overall structure of the formation.
 This includes practising positional play, communication, and teamwork to ensure effective transitions between defence and attack.

-Key drills for practicing the 3-5-2 formation
+Key drills for practising the 3-5-2 formation

 Key drills for the 3-5-2 formation should emphasise both defensive organisation and attacking fluidity.
 One effective drill is the "3v3 plus 2" where three defenders face three attackers, with two midfielders supporting each side.
 This helps players practise maintaining shape while also creating goal-scoring opportunities.